TheDemocracyFoundation/epitome-django/DOCUMENTATION.md

 }
 ```

-9) Change the directory of the terminal into the newly created folder and make the database migrations by typing:
+9) From the terminal, change the directory into the newly created folder and make the database migrations by typing:

 `cd Epitome`